TommyWabg/Switch2Connect/README.md

-# switch2-controllers (Windows 10 & Pro Features Fork)
+# Switch 2 Connect

-This fork is heavily optimized for Windows 10/11 users, featuring a fully interactive GUI, advanced Gyro mouse aiming, and on-the-fly layout switching.
+The ultimate app to connect your Switch 2 Joy-Cons, Switch 2 Pro Controller, and NSO GameCube Controller with standard Bluetooth or ESP32-S3 N16R8 and seamlessly integrate them into the Windows gaming ecosystem.

 ## Quick Start

-1. Download the `.exe` from the **[Releases](https://github.com/TommyWabg/switch2-controllers-windows10-gyro/releases)** page.
+1. Download the `.exe` from the **[Releases](https://github.com/TommyWabg/Switch2Connect/releases)** page.
 2. Launch the app.
 If the WinUHid driver is not installed, a dialog will ask to install it.
 If you select the USBIP driver mode in the settings, a dialog will ask to install the USBIP driver.
 Click **Yes** and approve the administrator UAC prompt.
 3. Once the installation completes, the setup window will close automatically and the main application will launch.
 4. Turn on your Switch 2 controller by holding the Sync button (or pressing any button if already paired). **Do not** pair controllers manually in Windows Bluetooth settings; the app uses automatic GATT discovery.